 Someone being able to do all of these is quite rare, but people can often get surprisingly far.
 These are free, so I suggest trying them anyway.
 My suggestion is to target CS 124, CS 173, and one math test from wherever you’re starting.
 Doing more than that is a lot to prep for over the summer.
 If this is winter, only target one test.

 The right time for these tests is usually before your first semester begins, which means summer for most people.
-It does get in the way of that peaceful break between high school and college, but I didn’t really mind it since I had 4 months and was interning at a pretty active startup anyway.
-There’s also some window to do these right before the second semester and before the start of the summer term, but it’s not worth thinking about much later since these only cover early-sequence classes.
+It does get in the way of that peaceful break between high school and college, but having entire semesters of a headstart is worth it.
+There’s also a window to do these right before the second semester and before the start of the summer term, but after that it is not worth thinking about much later since these only cover early-sequence classes.

-If you don’t prof out of these classes, your first semester will be lighter on major classes, so it’s a good time to frontload gen eds and keep the 3-year plan going.
+If you don’t prof out of these classes, your first semester will be lighter on major classes, which is a good time to frontload gen eds and keep the 3-year plan going.

 CS 124

-If you have done high school computer science, or self learned it growing up, this is likely the right test for you.
-Definitely take a moment to brush up on Java and the basics of object oriented programming.
-There’s a public online version of the class with the daily homework assignments at learncs.online which you should complete.
-There’s also CS 199: Even More Practice that me and a few others wrote with review slides and 3 problems per session you can also do.
+If you did high school CS or self-taught growing up, this is likely the right test for you.
+Brush up on Java and object-oriented programming basics first.
+Complete CS 124’s public online version with daily homework at learncs.online.
+There’s also CS 199: Even More Practice, review slides and 3 problems per slideshow written by me and a few other CS 125 Course Staff.

 If you find this taking longer than 2 weeks or don’t really have any CS experience, I strongly suggest taking the class instead.
 Having the right CS foundation will pay dividends for the rest of your college life and future career.
 It will make the 3 year plan harder, so also consider if you really want to do the degree faster since having a better education is worthwhile.

 Personally I did CS 124 anyway, though more out of a feeling of misplaced imposter syndrome, and I loved the class enormously.
-I went on to be part of its course staff for nearly my entire college life, won an outstanding course assistant award, made most of my college friends across several years from there and got to spend a lot of time thinking about the near future of CS education.
+I went on to be part of its course staff for nearly my entire college life, won an outstanding course assistant award, made most of my college friends across several years from there, and got to spend a lot of time thinking about the near future of CS education.
+At the time of writing the course assistant CS page still has me in the main picture to advertise the position.

 CS 173

-If you did high school math or self-learned topics like set theory or basic proofs, I suggest the CS 173 proficiency test too.
+If you have learned introductory logic, set theory, or basic proofs, I suggest the CS 173 proficiency test too.
 Start by reading Professor Margaret Fleck’s amazing textbook Building Blocks for Theoretical Computer Science.
-It’s a wonderful book that I kept going back to years after the class, and it helped me learn so much.
-It doesn’t assume too much background and explains all the core concepts of the class really well, so definitely familiarize yourself with it.
+It’s one I kept going back to years after the class — it doesn’t assume much background and covers the core concepts really well, so definitely familiarize yourself with it.
 After that, look at the CS173 Official Study Material, especially the past examlets.

 If you find yourself not sailing through all of it, like I did, just take the class.
 Personally I was good with about half of the material but lacking on the rest, and I gained a lot from taking the class which helped me do well in CS 374 later and excel in my new grad interviews.